coralogix/coralogix-nagios-connector/README.md

 # A what are the options to query the adaptor?
 ```
-/healthcheck #checking if the solutions is alive and listening incoming requests
+#checking if the solutions is alive and listening incoming requests
+/healthcheck

-/check-alert-status #will require the "alert_name" argument with the alert you wish to get a response to
+#will require the "alert_name" argument with the alert you wish to get a response to
+/check-alert-status

-/only_triggered_alerts # will generate the payload of the triggered alerts alone
+# will generate the payload of the triggered alerts alone
+/only_triggered_alerts

-/resolve_alert # an endpoint to facilitate a forcefull resolution of an alert, will require "alert_name" argument
+# an endpoint to facilitate a forcefull resolution of an alert, will require "alert_name" argument
+# HTTP method is POST
+/resolve_alert

 ```

 # Does the solution provide any visual indication or a UI?
+Yes.
-Yes, while rudementry, we do provide a basic "read only" UI to allow better debuggin and easy URL generation.
+While rudementry, we do provide a basic "read only" UI to allow better debugging and easy URL generation.